Empowerment has been a buzzword in contemporary leadership for

 General Motors.
 As the automaker was searching to harness the

-experience of local workers and their daily working knowledge of their
+experience of local workers and their daily working knowledge of

-would have in making decisions.
+freedom they would have in making decisions.

-“That was just another failed program,” said one UAW worker at one of
+“That was just another failed program,” said one UAW worker at

-programs and think everything was going to turn around.”
+fuzzy programs and think everything was going to turn around.”

 True empowerment means providing the education and resources to

 make correct decisions.
-At the same plant a new Global Management
+At the same plant a new Global

-will impact the bottom line.
+make decisions that will impact the bottom line.

-Nobody knows the nuances of a job better than the person doing it every
+Nobody knows the nuances of a job better than the person doing it

-through true empowerment.
+more consistently through true empowerment.

 Without knowing the measurement of success and having the mental